Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 - Feed citrus plants, such as lemons and kumquats, with a special citrus plant food.

-What trees & shrubs to plant in August
+What trees and shrubs to plant in August

 Any plants which have been container grown can be planted out now, although they will need careful attention to survive the demands of a hot summer.
 Container-grown plants which you could plant out now include: